rising728/hacker-news-app/README.md

 This project is a simplified web-based version of Hacker News that allows you to browse stories using a clean and user-friendly interface.
 It is built with Vite and React.

+## Prerequisites

+Before you begin, ensure you have installed the following software on your computer:

+- [Docker Desktop](https://www.docker.com/products/docker-desktop): This is necessary to build and run the application container.
+- [Git](https://git-scm.com/downloads): You will use Git to clone the repository.

 ## Installation

 To get started, follow the steps below: